revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/01-IntroductionToAngular.md

 <summary> <b>Show Answer</b></summary>
 <blockquote markdown="1">

-The _src_ folder contains the source files which give information about application logic, data, and assets.
-It has
+The _src_ folder contains the source files which give information about application logic, data, and assets.It has

 </blockquote>
 </details>

 ---
-31. What is the difference between the `angular.json` and `package.json` files?
+31.What is the difference between the `angular.json` and `package.json` files?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)